 - suicide – interventions, counseling, hope

-Death penalty: Data seems to indicate that the death penalty is not an effective deterrent.
+Death penalty: Data indicates that the death penalty is not an effective deterrent.
 It’s also clear that the use of the death penalty is not wielded in a justice way in the US, so minimally legal reform is needed.
 I lean toward abolishing the death penalty since we have numerous example of innocent people being erroneously convinced… with no way to reverse that.
 Even if someone is guilty I am divided.
 On the one hand I believe in the value of each human and the chance for redemption.
 On the other hand some crimes are so heinous and permitting the perpetrator to live poses a grave risk to society.

 Euthanasia: I believe terminating a life because it’s not “high enough quality” / “productive” is a very slippery slope.
 Who says when a life isn’t worth living.
 How do they know?
 There are numerous people that some would say should be terminated who had a profound impact and/or found joy in spite of some severe condition.
 At the same time, medical technology has enabled us to preserve a physical body, even when it seems all traces of a person are gone.
 In other words, the person being “alive” is an illusion, while at the same time causing great expense and possible pain for those left behind.
 Everyone is going to face physical death… we should insure that when that time comes that it is as humane as possible.
 I believe in a hospice approach is appropriate at some point.